5 facts about climbing Mt Triglav in the winter season

 Check the current mountain forecast here.

-2. Choose the right route to Mt Triglav in winter season
+2. Choose the right route to Mt Triglav in the winter season

-There are other approaches to the Mt Triglav, like the south trail.
+However, there are other approaches to Mt Triglav, like the south trail.
 In summertime gives you perfect looks over the 7 lakes and the mountain range.
 But in the winter season, it takes too much time and there is no hut to take shelter from the possibility of bad weather.

 3. Snowshoes or touring skis

-But if you’re not a skier, where there is a great deal of snow it is recommended wearing snowshoes, otherwise good crampons will do just fine.
+But if you’re not a skier, where there is a great deal of snow it is recommended to wear snowshoes.
+Otherwise good crampons will do just fine.